gbif/hp-gb32/travel-accommodation.md

 ### Botanical Garden
 Jardín Botánico de Bogotá José Celestino Mutis BIODIVERSARIO
-Cl 63 #68-95, Bogotá
+Av.
+Calle 63 #68-95, Bogotá
 Colombia
 <a href="http://www.jbb.gov.co/" target="blank">Website: http://www.jbb.gov.co/</a>

 ![BIODIVERSARIO, Botanical Garden</a>](/assets/images/Biodiversario.png){:standalone}

-*The Governing Board meeting and the Executive Committee 1 will take place at the BIODIVERSARIO at the Botanical Garden.*
+*The Governing Board meeting and the Executive Committee meeting 1 will take place at the BIODIVERSARIO at the Botanical Garden.*

 ### Other venues
 The venues for the other events that have not been confirmed, will be added as soon as possible.